Managed Services Provisioning

 DELETE http://your-endpoint/v2/service_instances/here-instance-id?service_id=service-test-guid&plan_id=plan1-test-guid

-Vendor should return status code 200 if the deprovision is complete.
+The vendor return status code 200 if the deprovision is complete.
+See the OSBAPI specifications.

 Deprovisioning and custom metering

-When using custom metering, all usage must be reported before the subscription is removed for Exoscale.
+When using custom metering, all usage must be reported before the subscription is removed from Exoscale.

-It is therefore necessary to post any outstanding usage immediately when receiving a deprovisioning call before returning the result.
+It is therefore necessary to post any outstanding usage immediately when receiving a deprovisioning call, before returning the result of the deprovisioning call.

 Service Instance Update

-Service instance update are triggered on 3 events:
+Service instance updates are triggered by 3 events:

-- A customer decides to change his current plan
+• A customer decides to change their current plan.

-- User list changed on Exoscale side and user sync is turned on
+• A user list changes on Exoscale side and user sync is turned on.

 Update request